xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ## Acknowledgements 🙌

 This work was developed during the [NCAR/NOAA Open Hackathon](https://www.openhackathons.org/s/siteevent/a0CUP00000rwYYZ2A2/se000355) in Golden, Colorado from 18-27 February 2025.
 We would like to thank the OpenACC Hackathon for the opportunity to participate and learn from this experience.
-Special thanks to NCAR for providing access to NCAR’s Derecho supercomputer which we used for this project.
+Special thanks to NSF NCAR for providing access to Derecho supercomputer which we used for this project.
 Thanks also to the open-source communities behind [Xarray](https://github.com/pydata/xarray), [Zarr](https://github.com/zarr-developers/zarr-python), [CuPy](https://github.com/cupy/cupy), [KvikIO](https://github.com/rapidsai/kvikio), and [DALI](https://github.com/NVIDIA/DALI).
 A huge thank you to Deepak Cherian []

 <div
   style={{